Universal Entanglement Revival of Topological Origin: Abstract

 \section{Abstract}

-We have analyzed the dynamics of entanglement in dissipative fermionic and bosonic Su–Schrieffer–Heeger (SSH) models and found that, when the decoherence channel preserves the chiral symmetry, they exhibit a revival of entanglement in a wide range of parameters.
-This behavior only emerges in the topological phase, with the visibility of the revival dropping to zero at the phase boundary.
-Furthermore, the revival acquires a universal character once the system size exceeds the localization length of the edge modes.
-Our findings indicate that the universal entanglement revival has its origin in the topological properties of the SSH model.
-These dynamical properties may be experimentally accessible, for example, using photonic quantum computers.
+We investigate the dynamics of entanglement in dissipative fermionic and bosonic Su–Schrieffer–Heeger (SSH) models and discover that they exhibit a revival dynamics of entanglement when the decoherence channel preserves the chiral symmetry.
+This behavior is only observable in the topological phase, and the visibility of the revival diminishes to zero at the phase boundary.
+Furthermore, the revival acquires a universal character, meaning that the entire time-evolution profile remains independent of system size, provided that the size exceeds the localization length of the edge modes associated with the topological phase.
+Our findings suggest that the universal entanglement revival originates from the topological properties of the SSH model.
+These dynamical properties may be experimentally accessible, for instance, by utilizing photonic quantum computers.